What is Signal Integrity?

-Our labs are equipped with versatile instruments and fixtures, and a technical team who provides consultation for our clients and create diverse signal testing solutions based on their needs.
+Our labs are equipped with versatile instruments, fixtures, and a technical team that provides consultation for our clients while creating diverse signal testing solutions based on their needs.

-Through the following cases of eMMC HS200 Data testing, Allion demonstrates how the use of fixture will affect the results.
+Through the following cases of eMMC HS200 Data testing, Allion demonstrates how the use of fixtures will affect the results.

 The reflective signal (red circle in the center) in the graph below indicates that signal jitter is smaller when using fixtures, thereby providing a more stable signal.
 Signals without any fixture panels have greater fluctuations and are not as stable.